flowchart TB

-If chapter 1 traced when management ideas appeared, this chapter classifies them by how they go about studying the manager’s task.
+Where the previous chapter traced when management ideas appeared, this chapter classifies them by how they go about studying the manager’s task.
 Each major thinker brought a different starting discipline — engineering, sociology, psychology, mathematics, anthropology — and built an approach on it.
-Harold Koontz surveyed the field in 1961 and counted six schools; in his 1980 follow-up he counted eleven.
-He called the spectacle the management theory jungle, an honest admission that the same word — “management” — was being used by groups of researchers who barely talked to one another (koontz1961?; koontz1980?).
+Harold Koontz surveyed the field in 1961 and counted six schools; in his 1980 revisit he counted eleven.
+He called the spectacle the Management Theory Jungle — an honest admission that the same word management was being used by groups of researchers who barely talked to one another.

 The jungle is not a sign of failure.
 Each approach answers a useful question that the others cannot.
 The competent manager keeps several lenses in the kit and chooses the lens by the problem in front of her.